api-platform/docs/core/content-negotiation.md

 Additionally the `csv` format is added with the mime type `text/csv`.

-It is also important to notice that the usage of this attribute will override the formats defined in the configuration, therefore this configuration might disable the `json` or the `htlm` on this resource for example.
+It is also important to notice that the usage of this attribute will override the formats defined in the configuration, therefore this configuration might disable the `json` or the `html` on this resource for example.

 You can specify different accepted formats at operation level too:
 ```php